Ancud: Demographics

 According to the 2002 census of the National Statistics Institute, Ancud spans an area of 1252.4 sqkm and has 39,946 inhabitants (19,793 men and 20,153 women).
 Of these, 27,292 (68.3%) lived in urban areas and 12,654 (31.7%) in rural areas.
 The population grew by 6.5% (2,430 persons) between the 1992 and 2002 censuses.
 The demonym of a person from Ancud is Ancuditano for a man and Ancuditana for a woman.

 Administration

 As a commune, Ancud is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Federico Krüger Finterbüch.

-Within the electoral divisions of Chile, Ancud is represented in the Chamber of Deputies by Mr. Gabriel Ascencio (PDC) and Mr. Alejandro Santana (RN) as part of the 58th electoral district, together with Castro, Quemchi, Dalcahue, Curaco de Vélez, Quinchao, Puqueldón, Chonchi, Queilén, Quellón, Chaitén, Hualaihué, Futaleufú and Palena.
+Within the electoral divisions of Chile, Ancud is represented in the Chamber of Deputies by Mr. Gabriel Ascencio (PDC) and Mr. Alejandro Santana (RN) as part of the 58th electoral district, together with Castro, Chacao, Quemchi, Dalcahue, Curaco de Vélez, Quinchao, Puqueldón, Chonchi, Queilén, Quellón, Chaitén, Hualaihué, Futaleufú and Palena.
 The commune is represented in the Senate by Camilo Escalona Medina (PS) and Carlos Kuschel Silva (RN) as part of the 17th senatorial constituency (Los Lagos Region).